getampt/docs/guides/migrate-remix.md

 ## Update the Vite configuration

-Add the following settings your `vite.config.ts` file to ensure Ampt compatibility:
+Add the following settings to your `vite.config.ts` file to ensure Ampt compatibility:

 ```javascript title=vite.config.ts
 module.exports = {